 Mobile usability testing best practices

 Here are some of the best practices for your mobile usability testing to run smoothly, and for you to get the best data possible.

 Make sure testers are familiar with the device

 According to Nielsen Norman Group, it is critical to recruit testers who “have been using the device for at least 3 months already” for mobile usability testing.

-That way, you can be certain that the people you’re testing have had more than enough time to familiarize themselves with the operating system they’re using and pick up on habits which are typical for that device.
+That way, you can be certain that the people you’re testing have had more than enough time to familiarize themselves with the operating system they’re using and pick up on habits that are typical for that device.
 By doing this, the test results will more accurately reflect real-world scenarios.

 Run a pilot of your study

 Before sending out your study to the respondents, run a test version of it with somebody who was not involved in the setup process.
-It can be a colleague of a friend of yours.
+It can be a colleague or a friend of yours.

 This will allow you to efficiently check if everything works as it should and if all of the tasks are clear and easy to understand.